How Trump changed his stance on absentee and mail voting — which he used to blame for election fraud

 However, in other battleground states where voting by mail has been more common in recent years, both parties tend to take advantage of early voting.

-In Arizona, Georgia, North Carolina and Texas, the vast majority of ballots for both candidates were cast ahead of Election Day in 2020 — upwards of 90% depending on the state, meaning most Biden and Trump voters cast their ballots early in these four states in the height of the pandemic.
+In Arizona, Georgia, North Carolina and Texas, the vast majority of ballots for both candidates were cast ahead of Election Day in 2020 — about 80-90% depending on the state, meaning most Biden and Trump voters cast their ballots early in these four states in the height of the pandemic.
 Texas has a long in-person early-voting period but strictly limits mail-in voting.

 Still, Republican voters in these states tend to favor voting in person more than voting by mail these days, Khanna says.